majek/idea/site/014-ptrace-tutorial-1/main.md

    [...]
 ```

-Process starts its life in an `R` "running" and finishes after parent
+A process starts its life in an `R` "running" state and finishes after
-reaps it from the `Z` "zombie" state.
+its parent reaps it from the `Z` "zombie" state.

 <dot>
 digraph {